hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 ## Introduction

-In <a href="https://developer.hpe.com/blog/why-is-redfish®-different-from-other-rest-apis-part-1" target="_blank">part 1</a> of this series, I presented the fundamentals of the Redfish® standard published by the Distributed Management Task Force (DMTF) consortium.
+In <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">part 1</a> of this series, I presented the fundamentals of the Redfish® standard published by the Distributed Management Task Force (DMTF) consortium.
 This standard issued in 2015 aims to replace the aging Intelligent Platform Management Interface (<a href="https://www.intel.com/content/www/us/en/products/docs/servers/ipmi/ipmi-home.html" target="_blank">IPMI</a>) to manage the lower layers of the local server or remote servers using a modern REST-type API.
 The most representative fundamentals are the separation of the protocol from the data modeling, a <a href="https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance/" target="_blank">self-describing model</a> and OEM extensions.
 Here in part 2, you will find other unique properties contributing to the massive adoption of this "hypermedia API" by equipment manufacturers.

 ## Actions

-Redfish® resources support the GET request to retrieve their current state.
+Redfish resources support the GET request to retrieve their current state.
 Modifications or deletions can be performed to certain resources using POST, PUT, PATCH and DELETE requests.
 Until then, nothing exceptional in the world of REST APIs, except perhaps, that it is possible to retrieve the exhaustive list of possible requests on a given resource, by consulting the `Allow` header of GET request responses.
-Refer to the <a href="https://developer.hpe.com/blog/why-is-redfish®-different-from-other-rest-apis-part-1" target="_blank">Allowed requests</a> paragraph in part 1.
+Refer to the <a href="https://developer.hpe.com/blog/why-is-redfish-different-from-other-rest-apis-part-1" target="_blank">Allowed requests</a> paragraph in part 1.

 However, other types of operations are difficult to model with classic HTTP requests.
 For example, it is impossible to "read" the server's power button to know its status!
 Asking for the "return to factory settings" of a storage controller may require additional parameters like the preservation (or not) of existing logical volumes.

-To address these cases and others, Redfish® offers the concept of **Actions**.
+To address these cases and others, Redfish offers the concept of **Actions**.
 These are special POST requests including the operation(s) to be performed and an empty body or a body with parameters.
 The POST endpoint as well as the parameters and their possible values are described in an `Actions{}` object contained in the response to a GET.
 Figure 1 shows the retrieval of the list of possible actions on the `ComputerSystem` subsystem of a given server, as well as their description.
 In this specific case, it is possible to perform a single action (`#ComputerSystem.Reset`) with a parameter (`ResetType`) which can take several values.

 ![Computer system actions](/img/fig1-descriptionactionreset.png "Computer system actions")